prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 This endpoint returns a 400 if the request contains deprecated properties (e.g. `imp.wmin`, `imp.hmax`).

-The error message in the response should describe how to "fix" the request to make it legal.
+The error message in the response describes how to alter the request to make it acceptable for Prebid Server.
-If the message is unclear, please [log an issue](https://github.com/prebid/prebid-server/issues) or [submit a pull request](https://github.com/prebid/prebid-server/pulls) to improve it.

 #### Determining Bid Security (http/https)